richardgaywood/paydata.org/content/houserules/combat/action_economy.md

 ---

 {{% pageinfo %}}
-These rules are **not** currently canon for my current campaign.
+These rules are **not** currently canon for my campaign.
 {{% /pageinfo %}}

-## The goals

-WIth the exception of 4e, Shadowrun has always tightly coupled together two concepts: how soon in a turn a character acts (their initiative roll) and how much they can get done in a turn (how many passes they get.)
-This document aims to explore what happens if we decouple these and allow them to vary independently under some combinations of character abilities.

-Other goals:

-*   Give AR deckers and riggers an easier time of it- so they can get out the car/van and come along on the run without worrying that their floppy meatbods will get hurt while they are in VR because that’s the only way to get a good action economy.
-*   Make streetsams/physads more distinctive by giving them combat powers other archetypes cannot access.
-*   Simplify handling initiative at the table:
-    *   Don’t change initiative score mid-turn.
-    *   Remove multiple passes.
-    *   Remove the need to track recoil across subsequent turns without making it meaningless.

 ## The basics

 Same as SR5: there are Simple and Complex actions.

-A single combat turn:
+A single combat turn runs like this:

 *   Everyone rolls initiative, same as usual
 *   Count down from highest to lowest; when your number comes up, you get your phase
 	*   break ties with ERIC as per 5e RAW
-*   When you get to 0, re-roll initiative and start over at the top again[^1] If you are a basic human:
+*   When you get to 0, re-roll initiative and start over at the top again[^1]

+So for a basic human:

 *   You roll Reaction + Intuition + 1d6
-*   And on your phase, you can do 1 Complex or 2 Simple actions, of any kind you want
+*   And on your phase, you can do 1 Complex or 2 Simple actions
 *   You can do any kind of actions here: physical, astral, magical, or matrix.

+## Augmentations

+### Cyberware, adept powers, etc

+This includes wired reflexes, Improved Reflexes, and other cyberware, bioware, or magical initiative augments (including spells).

+*   Generally run from Rating 1-4.
+*   Each rating makes the usual changes, eg +1d6 to initiative.
+*   For each d6 added to initiative, the user _also _adds 1 Simple action to the amount they can do in their phase _but_ this action can only be used on physical (meatspace) actions, not on matrix or magic.
+	*   So someone with rating 2 wired reflexes can do 4x Simple actions; or 2x Complex actions; or some other combination.

+### Magic actions

+For every initiate grade from 1-4, mages get an extra Simple action that can only be used for magical tasks (incl spellcasting, summoning, banishing)

+(Note that this means after their first initiation, a mage can summon a spirit (1 Complex) and order it (1 Simple) in a single phase.)

+### Matrix actions

+These depend on the decker’s or rigger’s interface mode.

+*   In AR without DNI: no extra actions
+*   In AR with DNI or cold-sim VR: +2 Simple actions
+*   In hot-sim VR: +3 Simple actions

+### Drugs

+Drugs that increase your initiative do not grant extra actions.
+However, their effect does stack with extra actions gained from other sources.

+### Multiple competing bonus actions

+No human brain can cope with the multiplicity of inputs of being active in more than one “world” at once.
+Hence, they can receive bonus meatspace actions, bonus matrix actions, or bonus magic actions; but only one.
+If they are eligible for more than one at once, through whatever combination of gear/augments/spells/etc, they can choose freely when rolling for initiative which “world” is getting their attention and hence which minor actions they will receive.

 ## Deferring actions & interrupt actions

-We no longer change your initiative score by -5 or -10 when you take interrupt actions.
+Interrupt actions no longer change your initiative score by -5 or -10 when taken.
 Instead:

 *   A character may save any number of actions unused from their phase
 *   These may be used at any point before or during their next phase